maueroats/teaching/content/ap-cs/karel/ch4d-review.md

 * Advanced: use the techniques the Spy in Section 4.8 to cause the `stab` action to find another robot on the same corner as the MurderBot and turn it off.

+## ViciousMurderBot

+Create a kind of MurderBot that places six beepers when it is told to stab, instead of just two.